Jewish Family Life and Learning (JFLL)

 Each JFLL weekday session consists of three elements:

-We begin each session in community as all students gather for an engaging opening experience, which could be an Israeli hip hop video, a story, or a hands-on group project.
+We begin each session in community as all students gather for an engaging opening experience, which could be a story around the Parashah of the week, a creative project, or a song with the Cantor.

-The Opening Assembly serves as a set induction for the day's lessons and is an opportunity for kids of all ages to bond through shared experience.
+The Opening Program serves as a set induction for the day's lessons and is an opportunity for kids of all ages to bond through shared experience.

 Using the Hevruta method of study, students of similar skill sets and learning styles work in pairs or small groups, at their own pace.
-Students in 4th-7th grades apply their reading skills to learn Tefilah (prayer) and the basic vocabulary essential to Jewish literacy.
+Students in 3rd-7th grades apply their reading skills to learn Tefillah (prayer) and the basic vocabulary essential to Hebrew literacy.

 JFLL Family Shabbat Programming

-Every Saturday morning from 11:15-12:15, join us for a “camp style” musical Shabbat experience for 5-10 year olds and parents, featuring Landon Braverman — an age-appropriate, informal, accessible service designed to learn Shabbat melodies through the magic of song.
-Join Landon Braverman, Rabbi Nadia Gold, and talented Jewish educator/musicians for a musical celebration of Shabbat for K-4th graders!
+Every THIRD Saturday of the month from 11:15-12:15 in the morning, join us for a “camp style” musical Shabbat experience and an interactive Torah service for school age children and parents/caregivers, with Hazzan Ayelet Porzecanski — an age-appropriate, informal, accessible service designed to learn Shabbat melodies through the magic of song.
+Join Hazzan Ayelet and talented lay leadership/musicians for a musical celebration of Shabbat for families!
 Then join the WES community for a festive kiddush luncheon.
-Visitors always welcome! (more about Landon Braverman, below)
+Visitors are always welcome!

-Catch the beat at our musical Kabbalat Shabbat service for all ages led by Rabbi Marc Margolius and Hazzan Ayelet Porzecanski — then join us for a delicious, communal potluck Shabbat dinner!
+Catch the beat at our musical Kabbalat Shabbat service and storytelling for all ages led by Rabbi Georgette Kennebrae, Hazzan Ayelet Porzecanski and the West End Synagogue house band!
+Pick up a complimentary percussion instrument and participate in the music making — then join us for a delicious, communal potluck Shabbat dinner!

 Special guests from Israel!

-We would also like to give a warm welcome to Ido, our new Shinshin.
-Ido is a representative from The Jewish Agency/UJA who have come to teach our students all about Israel.
-Ido will be working every Tuesday during JFLL and will also be present for some of our Kef Kids classes and special chagim.
+We would also like to give a warm welcome to our new Shinshin, Dan!
+Thank you to Ido and Itamar who have been geusts and teachers already!
+Our Shinshinim come to us every year as representatives from The Jewish Agency/UJA to teach our students all about Israel.
+They work every Tuesday during JFLL and will also be present for some of our Kef Kids classes and special chagim.
+We look forward to meeting our new Shinshin!
+They need loving homes to be billeted in throughout the year!
+If you can offer a room in your home for a month or two, please contact aporzecanski [at] westendsynagogue.org (subject: I%20have%20a%20room%20for%20the%20Shinshin) (Hazzan Ayelet)!